Oliver (chimpanzee): Primarily Primates (1998–2012)

 In 1998, Oliver was transferred to Primarily Primates, which was founded by Wallace Swett in 1978.
-Older, partially sighted and arthritic, Oliver ended up at a spacious, open-air cage at Primarily Primates in Bexar County, Texas.
+Older, partially sighted and arthritic, Oliver ended up at a spacious, open-air cage at Primarily Primates Inc. (PPI) in Bexar County, Texas.

+In 2005, just a few years into Oliver's residency at the sanctuary, legal problems emerged after allegations of animal cruelty arose against the facility.
+Animal rights organization PETA was alerted by volunteers that animals residing at Primarily Primates were kept in barren and dirty cages, warranting the visit of a videographer to document the conditions.
+Additionally, the deaths of two research chimps sent from Ohio State University to stay at PPI raised more concern for the animals' safety and a lawsuit was filed.
+Specific regards for the welfare of Oliver were later voiced by Houston SPCA vice president Jorge Ortega in an affidavit, where he claimed that during a visit to the Texas facility he was disturbed by Oliver’s enclosure, describing it as "filthy, too small," without "meaningful enrichment materials," and lacking a bucket or bowl for food.
+Texas Assistant Attorney General Ted Ross argued the long mismanagement of donation funds and understaffing is what led to such detriment.

 In 2006, Oliver was placed in the temporary care of wildlife rehabilitator Lee Theisen-Watt, who had been court-appointed to oversee Primarily Primates while the state of Texas determined who would ultimately be in charge of the facility.

 On April 27, 2007, the state of Texas entered into a settlement agreement which removed Lee Theisen-Watt as overseer of Primarily Primates and replaced her with a board of directors that was headed by Eric Turton and Priscilla Feral.
 The settlement also dismissed all charges against Primarily Primates.
 Wally Swett was required to leave the property and was prohibited from serving either on the board or as an employee in the future.

 Oliver remained in the care of Primarily Primates while the facility went through major renovations.
 Members of the re-formed board of directors expressed concern for Oliver in court proceedings and in news articles about the ongoing dispute over management of the sanctuary.
 Ethan Calamusa of the Star-Telegram reported that Friends of Animals was merging with Primarily Primates in order to restructure its management and address past concerns about the future of the sanctuary.
 Oliver lived out the remainder of his life in the care of the restructured Primarily Primates sanctuary.